 - Anti-Bribery and Corruption

-A copy of the Firm’s Modern Slavery and Human Trafficking Policy will be provided to all partners and employees to ensure that there is a good understanding of the risks posed by modern slavery and human trafficking.
+A copy of the Firm’s Modern Slavery and Human Trafficking Policy will be provided to all employees and partners to ensure a good understanding of the risks posed by modern slavery and human trafficking.
 WFW operates a Whistleblowing Policy.

 Further information on our commitment to being a responsible business can be found on our CSR page.